tsakim/bicm/README.md

 The Bipartite Configuration Model (BiCM) is a statistical null model for binary bipartite networks \[Squartini2011, Saracco2015\].
-It offers an unbiased method of analyzing node similarities and obtaining statistically validated monopartite projections \[Saracco2016\].
+It offers an unbiased method for analyzing node similarities and obtaining statistically validated monopartite projections \[Saracco2016\].

 The BiCM belongs to a series of entropy-based null model for binary bipartite